Introduction

 Between 2016/17 and 2024/25 the charge for adult social care had to be shown as a separate charge on your Council Tax bill.

-From 2025/26 Government have removed the requirement to show the charge for Adult Social Care charge separately, so your bill will now only show one total charge for Somerset Council with one annual percentage increase.
+From 2025/26 Government removed the requirement to show the charge for Adult Social Care charge separately, so your bill will now only show one total charge for Somerset Council with one annual percentage increase.

 Parish, Town and City Councils